MxNxPx/gitlab-cicd-demo/README.md

 ```
 watch kubectl get po --all-namespaces
 #ctrl+c to exit
-#if any errors are still happening after 5-10 mins, run this command
+#if any pods are not "Running" or "Completed" (such as "RunContainerError" or "CrashLoopBackOff") after 5-10 mins, run this command
 #kubectl -n gitlab get pods | egrep -v "Running|Completed" | awk '{print $1}' | xargs kubectl -n gitlab delete pod
 ```